mazzalab/fastqrepair/docs/usage.md

 qin            # ASCII offset (33=Sanger, 64=old Solexa)
 alphabet       # allowed alphabet in the SEQ line of the FASTQ file
 ```
-:::warning
+> [!WARNING]
- Caution!
+> Caution!
 Too big or too small chunk size numbers may significantly impact on performance
 :::

 You can also generate such `YAML`/`JSON` files via [nf-core/launch](https://nf-co.re/launch).